 It’s hard to fault the Citibank Plus Transaction Account.
 You get a Visa debit card to use for over the counter purchases and ATM withdrawals where Visa is accepted, which is everywhere you can pay with your card in South Korea.
-You won’t pay extra for currency conversion, you won’t pay international ATM fees and Citibank don’t charge any monthly or account keeping fees.
-Plus, the best part: Citibank has been in the South Korean market since the 60’s so there are Citibank branches and cash machines all over the country.
-You can make free ATM withdrawals from Citibank ATMs using your Citibank Plus Transaction Account.
+You won’t pay extra for currency conversion, you won’t pay international ATM fees and Citi don’t charge any monthly or account keeping fees.
+Plus, the best part: Citi has been in the South Korean market since the 60’s so there are Citi branches and cash machines all over the country.
+You can make free ATM withdrawals from Citi ATMs using your Citibank Plus Transaction Account.

-- Tip: In Seoul alone there are almost 100 Citibank branches and about 40 standalone ATMs.
+- Tip: In Seoul alone there are almost 100 Citi branches and about 40 standalone ATMs.

 Using prepaid travel cards